af1728/a24fong/_posts/2023-10-14-how-i-made-my-personal-website.md

 offered by template-based website builders, and is the way to go if you are comfortable using HTML and want to make use of its blogging features.

-I used a Windows device, but the steps should not vary wildly across operating systems.
+I will try to make this tutorial as generic as possible, but the hosting instructions is (as far as I know) specific to Waterloo.
+I also used a Windows device, but the steps should not vary wildly across operating systems.

 ### Setup